krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 The __health check grace period__:
 - how long to wait before checking the health status of an instance after it's been launched into an Auto Scaling group.
 - Auto Scaling does not act on health checks until the grace period expires.

+### AWS Auto Scaling

+Automatically increase or decrease the number of resources based on load.
+It works with several AWS services, mainly compute resources and some databases.
+This service is embedded into other services like:
+- Containers (ECS): You can scale container services running on Amazon Elastic Container Service
+- Kubernetes pods: If you're using Amazon Elastic Kubernetes Service, you can auto scale: pods (Horizontal Pod Autoscaler) or worker nodes
+- DynamoDB throughput: Amazon DynamoDB can auto scale its: read capacity or write capacity
+- Aurora database replicas: Amazon Aurora can automatically add/remove read replicas.

 ### Load Balancing <a id="LoadBalancing"></a>